Ideals in enveloping algebras of affine Kac-Moody algebras: Bases and basic facts

 If $L$ is an affine Kac-Moody algebra with central element $c$ then there is a finite-dimensional simple Lie algebra $\mf g$ and $\sigma \in \Aut(\mf g)$ so that $L'/(c)$ is isomorphic to the (possibly twisted) loop algebra $ \mf g[t, t^{-1}]^\sigma$.
 In this section we establish notation and basic facts about loop algebras, and further establish ordered bases for loop algebras and for their enveloping/symmetric algebras, which we will use in the next section.
 We also recall some background on growth and Gelfand-Kirillov dimension of algebras and modules.

 We adopt the following notation: Let $\mf g$ be a finite dimensional simple Lie algebra.
 Let $\sigma \in \Aut(\mf g)$ which (without loss of generality) we assume comes from an automorphism of the Dynkin diagram of $\mf g$.
 We also let $\sigma$ denote the diagram automorphism and the associated automorphism of the root system of $\mf g$.
 Let $r$ be the order of $\sigma$.
 Let $\eta$ be a primitive $r$'th root of unity.
-We denote the corresponding twisted current algebra by $\mf g[t]^\sigma$ and the twisted loop algebra by $\mf g[t, t^{-1}]^\sigma$.
+We extend the action of $\sigma$ to $\mf g[t, t^{-1}]$ and denote the corresponding twisted current algebra by $\mf g[t]^\sigma$ and the twisted loop algebra by $\mf g[t, t^{-1}]^\sigma$.